rnpbr/opennetworking-docs/docs/en/Getting Started.md

-# Getting started
+# Getting Started

-This comprehensive guide will walk you through setting up a network simulation environment using Netbox, Containerlab, and Netreplica.
+This comprehensive guide will walk you through setting up a network simulation environment, utilizing the tools Netbox, Containerlab, and Netreplica.

 ## Prerequisites: